Israel expands ground assault into Gaza as fears rise over airstrikes near crowded hospitals

 “If Hamas does not feel military pressure, nothing will move forward,” Israeli Defense Minister Yoav Gallant told families of the hostages Sunday.

-The Israeli military has stopped short of calling its gradually expanding ground operations inside Gaza an all-out invasion, but casualties on both sides are expected to rise sharply as Israeli forces and Palestinian militants battle in dense residential areas.
+The Israeli military has stopped short of calling its gradually expanding ground operations inside Gaza an all-out invasion

 Israel says it targets Hamas fighters and infrastructure and that the militants operate among civilians, putting them in danger.